robertonscjr/nikke/README.md

 # nikke

 An old fashioned slot machine whose whole business logic is implemented in a blockchain.
+You have real odds, believe in pseudo randomization!

 ## the odds